andreyod/llm-d-rl/README.md

 `LLMServerClient` is the object `AgentLoopWorker` calls for every generation request. verl's default implementation uses `GlobalRequestLoadBalancer` to select replicas by least in-flight requests.

-This integration replaces two components — wired in via a single Hydra key, no verl patches:
+This integration replaces two components, both wired in via a single Hydra key with no verl patches required:

 - **`AgentLoopManager`** — extended to start EPP (and optionally Envoy) as Ray actors pinned to the head node, and to inject a custom `LLMServerClient` into each `AgentLoopWorker`.
 - **`LLMServerClient`** — replaced with `EPPLLMClient` (Integration 1) or `EnvoyLLMClient` (Integration 2), both of which route through EPP's scoring system.